raulgabor/PoC-Lifecycle-Hooks-in-Angular/README.md

 completes the checking of a component's view and child before the changes, and Angular also update the properties decorated with @ViewChild and @ViewChildren property before raising this hook.

 ## ngOnDestroy
 When a component is destroyed, the `ngOnDestroy()` hook is invoked.
-This hook is often used for cleaning operations like unsubscribing from observables and removing event listeners.
+This hook is often used for cleaning operations like unsubscribing from observables and removing event listeners, cleaning the view before the hook is triggered.
+If we want to destroy a component, for example, when you place ngIf on a component, and this ngIf then is set to false, at that time, ngIf will remove that component from the DOM and ngOnDestroy is called.
+This method can be used to do some cleanup work, because this is called right before the objects will be destroyed by Angular.

 ```
 ngOnDestroy() {
     console.log('Here is ngOnDestroy!');
   }
 ```

+In the example provided, I've created a button which has implemented the method destroy(): `<button (click)="destroy()">Destroy Component</button>` and on the child component I've used an *ngIf (`<app-child-component *ngIf="!isDestroyed">`) which when triggered it should hide the component, meaning the component is removed from the DOM and the hook is fired.